Wrongful birth claim successfully settled

 Our expert believed it was a breach of duty for BPAS to advise J to have a Nexplanon Implant when it was known that she was taking anti-epileptic medication.
 Further, our expert opinion is that there was a failure by the staff at BPAS to provide an explanation and a warning about this drug interaction and therefore to advise on an alternative method such as an intrauterine device.

 J’s daughter was born prematurely at 27 weeks.
 In respect of condition and prognosis, expert evidence was obtained from a Consultant Respiratory Physician who diagnosed J’s daughter with significant chronic lung disease of prematurity (new bronchopulmonary dysplasia).
-He was of the view that J’s daughter was at increased risk of wheezing illnesses associated with viral illnesses in her early years which could stretch well into adolescence and adulthood.
+He believed that J’s daughter was at increased risk of wheezing illnesses associated with viral illnesses in her early years which could stretch well into adolescence and adulthood.

 Proceedings